altocodenl/tagaway-mobile/tagaway/lib/readme.md

       var queryResult = response ['body'];
 ```

 If we currently have tags in our query, and we got no pivs back, it may be the case that through an untagging operation, or a deletion, we have rendered the current query an empty one.
 Since we don't want to show an empty query to the user, in this case we will set `currentlyTaggingUploaded` to an empty string, to get the user out of "tagging mode" in the uploaded view.
+We will also set `showSelectAllButtonUploaded` to an empty string, to hide the select all button.

 We will also reset the query by setting `queryTags` to an empty list.
 There will be listeners in the views which, when we update `queryTags`, invoke `queryPivs` again, so we don't need to perform a recursive invocation to the function here.